smallbasic/smallbasic.github.io/_build/pages/SmallBASICPiGPIO.markdown

-# SmallBASICPiGPIO - Plugin to use the GPIO pins of a Raspberry Pi
+# SmallBASIC-PiGPIO - Plugin to use the GPIO pins of a Raspberry Pi

 ![Logo](https://joe7m.github.io/SmallBasicPIGPIO/images/logo_smallbasicpigpio.png)

 SmallBASIC-PiGPIO is a plugin for SmallBASIC to use the GPIO connector of a Raspberry Pi.
-The following article will give you a short introduction of the plugin.
+The following article will give you a short introduction to the plugin.
 Detailed information is available on the [project website](https://joe7m.github.io/SmallBasicPIGPIO)

 ## Blinking LED